inducer/hedge/doc/manual/source/optemplate.rst

 .. autofunction:: get_flux_operator

+    See :ref:`fluxspec` for more details on how numerical fluxes are specified  language.

 Boundary-valued operators
 """""""""""""""""""""""""

-These operators are only allowed within the *bfield* argument of :class:`BoundaryPair`, because they evaluate to boundary vectors of the given *tag*.
+These operators are only meaningful within the *bfield* argument of :class:`BoundaryPair`, because they evaluate to boundary vectors of the given *tag*.